 Determine rewards for the winners, because without rewards, your employees may become less interested in participating in this “race”.
-You can create a competition for certain positions, projects and tasks.
-Gamification can be created automatically and monitored easily with the help of the Competency Management System.
+You can create competition for certain positions, projects as well as tasks.
+The creation of gamification can also happen automatically and monitored easily with the help of the Competency Management System.

 7. Show Your Appreciation